antononcube/RakuForPrediction-book/Articles/Generating-UML-diagrams-for-Raku-namespaces.md

 - Generate corresponding UML diagrams

-The main motivations for the "To-UML-problem" problem are:
+The main motivations for the *To-UML-problem* are:

 - The ability to quickly inform ourselves for the structure of a Raku package or namespace.